LiamJCates/Programming-Notes/ObjectOrientedDesign/UML/Overview.md

 #### Component diagram
-Component diagrams provide a visual representation of a system's physical components. help us structure these things together physically, package them up, and work with them as parts, and then have those parts plugged together.
 A component diagram displays the structural relationship of components of a software system.

+Component diagrams provide a visual representation of a system's physical components which helps us structure these things together physically, package them up, and work with them as parts, and then have those parts plugged together.

 #### Composite structure diagram
 The Composite structure UML diagram shows the runtime structure of a system.
 This diagram can be used to show the internal components of a class.

 #### Deployment diagram
 A deployment diagram shows the hardware of your system and the software in that hardware.